UnrealEngineGDev/01_TankBlitz/README.md

 4) 2D Graphics Software - Adobe Illustrator, Photoshop, etc.

 ## Expected Outcome
-The expected outcome of this project is a brief knowledge about the industry level tools like Unreal Engine, Blender, Zbrush, etc. and a complete 3D tank simulator video game which can be played on a personal computer.
+The expected outcome of this project is a brief knowledge about the industry level tools like Unreal Engine, Blender, Zbrush, etc. and a complete 3D tank simulator video game which can be played on a personal computer or console like Playstation or Xbox.